minseosolve/blog/README.md

-# Personal Website
+# Technical Blog

-Personal website with blog and portfolio built with Gatsbyjs.
+The technical blog and portfolio of Alex Kim, written with GatsbyJS.

+Check it out at [minseoalex.kim](http://minseoalex.kim) or [minseokim.github.io](https://minseokim.github.io/blog).